Physicians

 Checking the worker's claim status

+Before starting treatment, you'll need to verify that the worker's claim has been accepted.
 You can use our view claim status tool to check an injured worker's claim status with us.
+You can also check an injured worker's claim by calling our Claims Call Centre team.

-Checking your payment status
+Checking your payment invoice status

-Learn more about how to use the online tool in the How to check the status of an invoice payment from WorkSafeBC quick reference guide.
+The fastest, easiest way to check the status of your invoice is through our online tool.
+Learn more about how to use the online tool in our quick reference guide, How to check the status of an invoice payment from WorkSafeBC.

 Billing tips